 5. Make Giving Back a Non-Negotiable

 The best way to enjoy your holiday might actually require ADDING something to your calendar.
 Yep, you heard me right.
-Making time to volunteer, give back or help your kids experience the joy of giving might be the key to your favorite holiday ever.
+Making time to volunteer or give back as a family might be the key to your favorite holiday ever.

 - Look for ways to volunteer as a family over the holiday.
 Things like filling Operation Christmas Child boxes to brighten the holiday for other kids.
 I just picked up our boxes at church, and they’re due back in early November.

 - Schedule time to take your kids shopping for other family members.
 Make it a fun event – maybe grab hot chocolate or a dessert after shopping.
-I have three kids, so it takes some advance scheduling to make sure I plot out dates with each one with all of the other things going on around the holidays.
+I have three kids, so it takes some advance scheduling.
+I plot out dates with each kid to protect that “date” with all of the other holiday things going on.

 - Look for random acts of kindness opportunities.
 Make small gift/treat bags or cards and leave them in friends’ mailboxes.
 Or take them to a fire station or nursing home.